Alpine Giants Trilogy 2026

 |

 After breakfast you meet our resort team, and guide, for a weather briefing and final kit checks for Gran Paradiso.
-You are driven by minibus (core season) through the Mont Blanc tunnel to Val Savaranches in Italy, then ascend to the Rifugio Vittorio Emanuele II or Chabod mountain hut, where you spend the night on a half board basis.
+You are driven by private minibus shuttle through the Mont Blanc tunnel to Pont in Val Savaranches in Italy, then ascend to the Rifugio Vittorio Emanuele II or Chabod mountain hut, where you spend the night on a half board basis.
 Guiding ratio 1:3 (max) in hut, or 1:6 (max) for approach.
 Night in mountain hut in Italy.

 Gallery: Paradiso National Park |